Bright and festive Fruity Pillow Cookies for spring. A surprise in every bite!

 - Place the “fruity” mixture in the fridge to chill.
 (It’s much more important for THIS dough to be cold than the plain dough, so leave it in for at least 30 minutes.)

-- Meanwhile, roll the plain dough into 1 tablespoon sized balls.
+Meanwhile, roll the plain dough into 1-tablespoon balls.
 On a floured work surface, press the balls flat with the palm of your hand.
 Scoop 1 teaspoon of fruity mixture on top of each circle.
 Pinch up the sides of the circle until the filling is completely enclosed.
 Flip the balls over, so that the pinched sides are down.
 Dip the bottom of a drinking glass in sugar and gently press the balls down to 1/2 - 3/4 inch disks.
 Repeat with the rest.

 - Place on parchment paper lined cookie sheets, 2 inches apart.
 Bake for 10 minutes.
 Then allow the cookies to cool on the baking sheets for 3-5 minutes before moving.